mrehkopf/n64rgb-1/README.md

 ## Acknowledgement

+Of course, many thanks to viletim for his initial CPLD-based DAC project, providing the modding board as well as publishing the schematics and source codes for that.
-Many thanks go to Ikari_01.
+I also want to send many thanks to Ikari_01.
 He has written the code to detect 480i and PAL/NTSC output.
 His code is written for the XC9572XL and can be accessed here: [URL to Ikari_01's GitHub repository](https://github.com/mrehkopf/n64rgb)